 - Prior research you have done and your desired result

 The text editor tools are your friend.
-Use the Code Sample button to wrap any sample code, data, search strings, or conf file stanzas in a code box to render special characters properly.
-If you are including snippets of code within a sentence, enclose it with back-ticks (`).
+Use the insert/edit code sample to properly format sample code, data, search strings, or conf file stanzas in a code box to render special characters properly.

 How to answer a question